Is your child ready for a cell phone? Take this quiz to find out.

 LifeLock Ultimate Plus (family) $467.88/year $799.99/year

-Customers should be aware that LifeLock may renew your annual up to 35 days before your current term ends.
-If you want to cancel your LifeLock plan, make sure you do it with enough time that you won’t be charged for another year.
+Customers should be aware that LifeLock may renew your annual plan up to 35 days before your current term ends.
+If you want to cancel your LifeLock plan, be certain to do so with enough time in advance so that you won’t be charged for another year.

 The bottom line: Make sure you’re looking at the total cost of your LifeLock plan when you sign up — not just the estimated monthly fee for a discounted annual plan.